This small appliance in the house is convenient when you want to clean the kitchen. But it will only serve you best if it’s in good condition.

 You will need a cup of baking soda and a cup of vinegar.
 Begin by pouring the cup of baking soda then the cup of vinegar, and as it foams, then it will remove the clog.

 It should take you a few minutes.
 After that, you can follow in with the hot and boiling water, and that will clear the clog further.

 To finish off, grind some lemon pieces to deodorize the garbage disposal.
 Lemon not only removes the bad odor but also helps you get rid of the stuck rust.

 Prevention of The Rust in The Disposer

-The way to prevent rust is mostly in choosing the right blade material.
+The way to prevent rust is mostly by choosing the right blade material.
 Instead of the regular steel, you can select the stainless steel, and that will prolong the development of the rust.

 Also, keep washing it after use and use a lot of the lemon solution to clear and prevent the formation of rust.

 Never let it go for so long without use.